kickscondor/duxtape/README.md

 It was shuttered within the year and made an attempt to return... don't recall what happened next.

-Dat seems perfect for this kind of thing.
+Hypercore seems perfect for this kind of thing.
 Not only could you seed the mixtapes that are shared, but you can seed the app itself!

 Here's the tech behind it: